Kamala Harris: Early life and education

 Kamala Devi Harris (Note: Harris was originally named Kamala Iyer Harris by her parents, who two weeks later filed an affidavit by which her middle name was changed to Devi.) was born in Oakland, California, on October 20, 1964.
-Her mother, Shyamala Gopalan (1938–2009), was a Tamil Brahmin biologist who arrived in the United States from India in 1958 to enroll in graduate school in endocrinology at the University of California, Berkeley.
+Her mother, Shyamala Gopalan Harris, was an Iyengar biomedical scientist and researcher who arrived in the United States from India in 1958 to enroll in graduate school in endocrinology at the University of California, Berkeley.
 A research career of over 40 years followed, during which her work on the progesterone receptor gene led to advances in breast cancer research.
-Kamala's father, Donald J. Harris (born 1938), is an Afro-Jamaican who immigrated to the United States in 1961 and also enrolled in UC Berkeley, specializing in development economics.
-The first Black scholar to be granted tenure at Stanford University's economics department, he has emeritus status there.
+Kamala's father, Donald J. Harris, is an Afro-Jamaican who immigrated to the US in 1961 and also enrolled at UC Berkeley, specializing in development economics.
+The first Black scholar to be granted tenure in Stanford University's economics department, he has emeritus status there.
 Kamala's parents met in 1962 and married in 1963.

 The Harris family lived in Berkeley until they moved in 1966, around Kamala's second birthday.
 The Harrises lived for a few years in college towns in the Midwest where her parents held teaching or research positions: Urbana, Illinois (where her sister Maya was born in 1966); Evanston, Illinois; and Madison, Wisconsin.
 (Note: The schools were University of Illinois, Urbana-Champaign; Northwestern University, Evanston; and University of Wisconsin, Madison.)
 By 1970, the marriage had faltered, and Shyamala moved back to Berkeley with her two daughters; the couple divorced when Kamala was seven.

 During the early 1970s, Harris often went with her mother to Chennai, India, where they stayed with her maternal grandfather.
 She learned to wear traditional Indian dress and speak a few phrases of the Tamil language.

 In 1972, Donald Harris accepted a position at Stanford University; Kamala and Maya spent weekends at his house in Palo Alto and lived at their mother's house in Berkeley during the week.
 Shyamala was friends with African-American intellectuals and activists in Oakland and Berkeley.
 In 1976, she accepted a research position at the McGill University School of Medicine, and moved with her daughters to Montreal, Quebec.
 Kamala graduated from Westmount High School on Montreal Island in 1981.

 Kamala Harris attended Vanier College in Montreal in 1981–1982; she then attended Howard University, a historically black university in Washington, D.C.
 At Howard, she became a member of Alpha Kappa Alpha, one of the "Divine Nine" historically black sororities.
 She graduated in 1986 with a degree in political science and economics.
 Harris then attended the University of California, Hastings College of the Law in San Francisco, where she served as president of its chapter of the Black Law Students Association.
 She graduated with a Juris Doctor in 1989.